Google Docs vs. Microsoft Word: Which One Is Suitable for You?

 Google Docs started as a Microsoft Word alternative.
 It doesn't replace Word, but it's a good substitute.
 It's free and can be used from anywhere with an internet connection.
 Google Docs is compatible across all devices, as it's hosted online rather than installed on your PC.
 It offers limited features but comes with great add-ons developed by the community.

 Files on Google Docs are stored as one type, although you can download a file in different formats, including DOC, DOCX, PDF, RTF, plain text, and HTML.
-Microsoft Word offers a wider variety of file formats in which you can save your documents.
+Microsoft Word offers a wider variety of file formats to save your documents.

-1. Accessibility - Cloud based and Full cloud cloud functionality
+1. User access or Accessibility - Cloud-based and Full cloud functionality

 We are increasingly becoming a mobile workforce.
-Whether we are at home, on the company's premises, or on vacation, we want to be able to access our files as fast and as quickly as possible.
+Whether we are at home, on the company's premises, or on vacation, we want to access our files as quickly and quickly as possible.
 Microsoft Word is Microsoft's flagship product that has been used for decades.
-It is available almost everywhere – from your mobile phone, tablet, and when you reconnect to a PC.
+It is available almost everywhere – from your mobile phone, and tablet, and when you reconnect to a PC.

 Google Docs is even more accessible because it's cloud-based and has full cloud functionality like the rest of Google Workspace.
 You can view and edit your documents on Google docs from any browser and any device.
 You just have to log into your Google account.
 While Microsoft Word doesn't allow you to view and edit Microsoft Office files without Microsoft Office installed, Google Docs allows you to do so, as it's a browser-based app on an unlimited number of devices.